harshitrajsinha/learn-js/Basics/basics.md

 ![Execution Context](https://raw.githubusercontent.com/harshitrajsinha/learn-js/main/Assets/Screenshot%202024-08-24%20084642.png)

 # Memory Allocation:
 * Variable - JS allocates memory to a variable equal to the type of the value it is initialized with.
+Initially, all the variables contains 'undefined' and once the code execution phase starts then the memory equal to the value starts getting allocated.

   let num = 10;          // 8 bytes for the number 10
   let str = "hello";     // 10 bytes for the 5 characters (each 2 bytes)